TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 22/Acts 22.16.md

 ---

-And now why tarriest thou? arise, and be baptized, and wash away thy sins, calling on his name.
+Now why do you wait?
+Arise, be baptized, and wash away your sins, calling on the name of the Lord.'